 7 Study Techniques for Kinesthetic Learners

 In his groundbreaking model of learning, Neil Fleming identified three main learning styles – visual, auditory and kinesthetic.
-Fleming found that visual learners prefer information to be presented in graphs and tables.
-Auditory learners absorb material best when it is presented through lecturers and discussions.
-Kinesthetic learners tend to be high energy people who enjoy movement and tactile experiences when learning.
+Fleming found that visual learners prefer information to be presented in graphs and tables, while auditory learners like lectures and discussions.

-Take Notes While Reading
+1. Take Notes While Reading

-Invest in a Whiteboard
+2. Invest in a Whiteboard

-Record Yourself Reading Notes
+3. Record Yourself Reading Notes

-Take Regular Active Breaks
+4. Take Regular Active Breaks

-Get a Standing Desk
+5. Get a Standing Desk

-Have Fun with Games
+6. Have Fun with Games

 There are many easy ways to combine studying with movement by playing games.
 You can practice shooting hoops with friends while quizzing each other or draw cards with questions that require you to act out the answer.
 Parents with younger students can play simple maths and grammar games that incorporate exercise and fun.

-Join a Study Group
+7. Join a Study Group